 Folders configured as import/export directories must be readable and writable by the user that runs the CLC Server process.
 Users logged into the CLC Server from their Import/export directories can access files in that area, and potentially write files to that area.
 However, it is the user running the server process that actually interacts with the file system.

 Permissions can be set on import/export directories, restricting access to certain groups.
-This is done under the Global permissions tab of the web administrative interface.
+This is done under the Global permissions area of the web administrative interface, under the Configuration tab.

-Press the Add new import/export directory button to specify a path to a folder on the server.
-This folder and all its subfolders will then be available to CLC Workbenches logged into the server when relevant activities, such as import and export, are carried out on the server.
-For example, when running an import tool, options like those shown in figure 3.4 will be presented.
-From the administrative point of view, both these options involve import/export directories:
+Press the Add new import/export directory button to enter the relevant path (figure 3.8).
+The specified folder and its subfolders will then be available to CLC Workbenches logged into the CLC Server when relevant activities, such as import and export, are carried out.

-- On my local disk or a place I have access to If direct data transfer is enabled, then the CLC Workbench user can import data from their local file system to the CLC Server.
+If direct data transfer has been enabled, then CLC Workbench users can import data from their local file system to the CLC Server.
 These files are transferred over the network, placed as temporary files in the area configured for this purpose, which will be an import/export directory, and then imported.
 Direct data transfer configuration is described in Direct data transfer from client systems.

-Note: Import/export directories should NOT be set to subfolders of any defined CLC file or data location.
-CLC Server file and data locations should be used for data imported into or generated by the CLC software.
+Note: Import/export directories should NOT be set to subfolders of any defined CLC file system location.
+CLC Server file system locations are intended for data imported into or generated by CLC software.
 Import/export directories are intended for holding other data, for example, sequencing data that will be imported, data that is exported from the CLC Server, or BLAST databases.